Contact: Katie Bruce, Director of Marketing & Communications

 (847) 296-NSGA (6742), ext.
 1070

 MOUNT PROSPECT, ILLINOIS (October 10, 2017) – Three inductees will join more than 165 others in the Sporting Goods Industry Hall of Fame in May 2018.
 The 2018 class includes the late Arthur Gochman of Academy Sports + Outdoors, Stan Jurga of All-Star Sporting Goods and Barbara Longstreth of Longstreth Sports.
-They have made significant contributions to the industry and will be inducted with the distinguished honor during the 54th Annual NSGA Management Conference & 20th Team Dealer Summit in Bonita Springs, Florida.
+They have made significant contributions to the industry and will be inducted with this distinguished honor during the 54th Annual NSGA Management Conference & 20th Team Dealer Summit in Bonita Springs, Florida.

-“The 2018 inductees have helped build the industry and provide solid foundation for future success in very different ways,” said Sporting Goods Industry Hall of Fame Committee Chairwoman, Cathy Pryor (Hibbett Sports).
+“The 2018 inductees have helped build the industry and provide a solid foundation for future success in very different ways,” said Sporting Goods Industry Hall of Fame Committee Chairwoman, Cathy Pryor (Hibbett Sports).
 “I look forward to presenting this honor next May at the NSGA Management Conference & Team Dealer Summit.”